TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 The **Domain Object Model** (DOM) is a set of C# classes that implement the application's business logic and control the application's data.

-Rhetos generates the object model from the application's DSL model (from the *.rhe* scripts) and compiles it to *ServerDom* dlls.
+When building the application, Rhetos generates the object model in the additional C# files, based on the application's DSL model (from the *.rhe* scripts).
+These additional files are automatically compiled as part of the application.

 This article helps developers to understand the generated classes and methods, because they will be used in C# code snippets when implementing new business features,